didimitrie/future.speckle/readme.md

 #### Running Locally

-You'll need nodejs & npm installed.
+To run locally you need to tell the app to use the `config.local` folder.
+Deployment uses `config` which is, for obvious reasons, gitignored.

 #### Deploying on your own server

 If you want to deploy this to your own server (for various reasons), go ahead!
-Create a copy of the `config.local` folder, rename it `config` and pop in the details to your mongodb instance & auth0 app account.
+Create a copy of the `config.local` folder, rename it `config` and update the details.
+You will need:
+- a mongodb instance running somewhere
+- an [Auth0](auth0.com/) account if you plan to support authentication

-Please give us a heads up if you do this (:bow:).
+Please give us a heads up if you do this :bow:

 #### Contributing